What Is FSA?

 When talking about health insurance, there is a lot of jargon and countless acronyms.
 Most individuals might have heard of FSAs but may not exactly know what a flexible spending account is.

 In contrast to a Health Savings Account (HSA), you do not have to purchase a particular health insurance plan to open an FSA.
 Indeed, you do not need to keep a health plan at all.
-However, your FSA should be offered through an employer-offered benefits program; you should not be qualified for Medicare, and in the event that you have a Healthcare FSA you cannot add to an HSA at the same time.
-Let us keep on reading to learn more details about FSAs
+However, your FSA should be offered through an employer-offered benefits program; you should not be qualified for Medicare, and if you have a Healthcare FSA, you cannot add to an HSA simultaneously.

 What is FSA insurance?